 Every Intended Parent has to decide what kind of relationship they want with their Surrogate after birth.
 Most parents will at least give their Surrogate a chance to say goodbye to the baby.
 Some families will develop a close bond with their Surrogate and consider them part of their extended family or a close friend.
 Many families will occasionally keep in touch during the first year but will gradually drift apart over time.

 You now have a better idea of the many complex choices you are likely to face through the surrogacy process.
-Working with an experienced and caring surrogacy agency will not only reduce the cost but will also provide you with professional guidance and ensure that your baby has a healthy start in life.
+Working with an experienced and caring surrogacy agency will not only reduce the average cost of surrogacy but will also provide you with professional guidance and ensure that your baby has a healthy start in life.
 So irrespective of what infertility issues you are facing, it is important to choose an experienced agency with a proven record of success and professional program of services.

 What to look for in an agency